Sailesh-Singh/Cloud-Practitioner/Getting Started with Storage/README.md

     Protect critical data, applications, and IT systems that run in the AWS Cloud or your on-premises environment without incurring the expense of a second physical site.
 With object storage and other cloud services, you can create disaster recovery architectures to recover from outages caused by natural disasters, system failures, and human errors.

     ######  Data lakes
+    Accelerate innovation by building a data lake with object storage.
+You can then extract valuable insights using query- in-place, analytics, and machine learning tools.
+    You can also store large amounts of data that you only need to access periodically.
+For instance, suppose that your business does a lot of production work, in any medium.
+You probably need a lot of space to store your finished projects after their useful life is complete.
+However, you probably also need access to the files in case you or a client needs them again in the future.